Saturday, January 31, 2026

 Before we come up to them to ask a question, we decided to create several questions that can be printed on to a paper so that our target audience would be able to answer the question while watching a clip from our music video.

 We created 5 questions as a table as you can see below, as the empty boxes would allow our audience to answer the question easily as there are spaces provided.
 We chose these questions as it is not a simple question where the audience would only be able to answer with short form answers.
-Having a long descriptive answer allows us as a team to review the feedback and understand what we need to add / change from our music video to fit their preferences.
+Having a long descriptive answer allows us as a team to review the feedback and understand

 The part of the music video clip that we showed to our audience is this: